WHAT PROTECTIVE LAWS DOES MARYLAND HAVE REGARDING EMPLOYMENT AND TERMINATION?

 WHAT CAN I DO IF I FEEL THAT AN EMPLOYER HAS NOT FOLLOWED BALTIMORE’S FAIR CHANCE HIRING LAW?

-If you feel that an employer has violated your rights under this law, you can file a complaint with the Office of Civil Rights and Wage Enforcement.
+If you feel that an employer has violated your rights under this law, you can file a complaint with the Office of Equity and Civil Rights.